Department of Sociology

 This course examines the impact of the phenomenon of globalization on societies and people from multiple perspectives—economic, political, and cultural—at the global, organizational, national, and individual levels.
 Classes will be taught in English.

-From the perspective that the contemporary world of employment and labor has been constructed at the intersection of industrialization and the emergence of civil society, we will consider issues such as work-life balance, informal employment, and social inequality regarding gender.
+From the perspective that the contemporary world of employment and labor has been constructed at the industrial capitalization and the emergence of civil society, we will consider issues such as working hour problems, disparity between regular and irregular workers, and social inequality regarding gender.

 Students will study concepts related to happiness and consider the extent to which methods of measuring individual and societal wellbeing can serve as indicators of the quality of a society.
 We will compare different societies and consider the impact of culture on our understanding of happiness.
 The course will be taught in English.